-- Recommend admission policies and procedures in collaboration with the CAHP EMSA Office - 2.
-Receive and process applications from prospective students via the CAHP EMSA Office - 3.
+- Recommend admission policies and procedures in collaboration with the CAHP ASA Office - 2.
+Receive and process applications from prospective students via the CAHP ASA Office - 3.
 Make recommendations to the MLS Program Director concerning action on each application received - 4.
 Other duties as assigned

-Subject: ADMISSION POLICY Page 1 of 3
+Subject: ADMISSION POLICY Page 1 of 2

-PURPOSE: The Medical Laboratory Science Program shall maintain an admission policy, which ensures that:
+PURPOSE: The Medical Laboratory Science Program shall maintain an admission policy which ensures that:

 - 1. The most qualified applicants are selected to fill the student positions in the Medical Laboratory Science Program. - 2.
-Admission to the Medical Laboratory Science Program shall not be denied any person based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation.
+Admission to the Medical Laboratory Science Program shall not be denied any person on the basis of race, color, gender, sexual orientation, national origin, age, handicap, marital status, religion, or veteran status.